dwright-powells/git-training/README.md

 `git add <file name here>` - adds specific files to the next commit.

+`git commit` - this will open up vim, or another text editor, to add your message to the commit.

 `git commit -m` - creates a new commit and adds a message.

-`git commit --interactive` - this will open up vim, or another text editor, to add your message to the commit

 ## Pushing
 `git push origin <branch name>` - push your changes up to the branch.
 Will create the branch on the git server if it isn't already there.